-Listen to Pale Waves' gritty new single 'You Don't Own Me'
+Listen to Pale Waves' gritty new "song for women" 'You Don't Own Me'

 Frontwoman Heather Baron-Gracie teased ‘You Don’t Own Me’ earlier this week, describing it as a “very important song”.
 She also shared a behind-the-scenes image from her “favourite video yet”.

+“’You Don’t Own Me’ is a song for women about what it’s like to be a woman in this world,” said Baron-Gracie.
+“How society depicts, judges and criticises women on a daily basis.
+This song is incredibly important to me and I wanted to represent my own experiences.
+I also wanted to say a fuck you to everyone that plays by these fake delusional rules that women and gender need to fit inside a specific box.”

 Opening with gritty chugging guitar, the pop-punk-inspired cut includes the lyrics: “You don’t own me/ And I’ll do whatever I want to/ Cause I’m a psycho/ But that’s fine though”.
-Elsewhere, Baron-Gracie sings of not being “very ladylike“, showing “too much skin” and refusing “to be who you want me to be“.
+Elsewhere, Baron-Gracie sings of not being “very ladylike“, showing “too much skin” and refusing to be “what you want me to be“.

 Following on from 2018’s ‘My Mind Makes Noises’, ‘Who Am I?’ will also feature ‘Tomorrow’, which was previewed by the band during their 2019 UK headline tour.
 Other song titles include ‘Odd Ones Out’, ‘Fall To Pieces’ and ‘Wish U Were Here’.

-According to a press release, LP 2 “acts as the Pale Waves manifesto – inspiring inclusivity, self-discovery, and the notion of being whoever the hell you want to be”.
+The new album “acts as the Pale Waves manifesto – inspiring inclusivity, self-discovery, and the notion of being whoever the hell you want to be”.
 The songs’ lyrics deal with Baron-Gracie’s experiences of depression, distraction, and feelings of darkness.

 Speaking to NME last November, Baron-Gracie discussed how she embraced her sexuality on ‘Who Am I?’.